MoOx/phenomic/docs/content/docs/advanced/engine.md

 On top of that, you can easily add your own logic to style your pages the way that you like, whether that is via CSS files or inline styles.
-You can even create your own pages from plain React components; Statinamic is just a helper.
+You can even create your own pages from plain React components; Phenomic is just a helper.

 ## The boilerplate